eyedeekay/playdeb/README.md

    to have to keep track of the source every time I want to update.
 I want to use versions which are most widely used by the larger community.
-I like the ability to search within the packages available to Playdeb users and not needing to track down each game I might want to try's source reporitory.
+I like the ability to search within the packages available to Playdeb users and not needing to track down each game I might want to try's source repository.

 ## usage